 What Are Mind Mapping Tools and Why Use Them

-Mind mapping tools are digital platforms designed to help you create visual diagrams that organize information around a central concept.
+Mind mapping tools are digital platforms that help you create visual diagrams.
 Unlike traditional linear note-taking, these tools allow you to build hierarchical structures where ideas branch out naturally, showing relationships and connections between different pieces of information.

 According to TechRadar, mind mapping software helps teams and individuals visualize how everything connects, highlighting actionable insights for improving processes and workflows.
 The visual nature of mind maps makes it easier to see the big picture while still capturing detailed information.